 Photo: Spider by Boris

-Links related to bats presented in mostly random fashion:
+Links related to bats presented in a somewhat random fashion:

 White-nose syndrome is quietly killing millions of bats

 Mauritius to kill 18,000 threatened native bats in ‘disgraceful’ cull – Mongabay

 Bat removal in Charters Towers in north Queensland goes off with a bang

 Give a bat a bad name – Bats exist in an extraordinary reality where nothing is quite as we humans know it: whether it’s flying, hanging upside down all day, using echo-location to hunt, or roosting deep in a cave… bats are different.

 Australasian Bat Society website, including an article in its Newsletter Archive by Lindy Lumsden on the Christmas Island Pipistrelle

 Where I live, in Austin, Texas, 1.5 million bats live in crevices beneath a single downtown bridge.
 When they began moving in, public health officials warned that they were diseased and dangerous–potential attackers of humans.
 Yet, through Bat Conservation International, we educated people to simply not handle them, and 30 years later, not a single person has been attacked or contracted a disease.
 Fear has been replaced by love as these bats catch 15 metric tons of insects nightly and attract 12 million tourist dollars each summer.